-The Computer Engineering BS also requires some modifications to meet the needs for employment as IT professionals on Maui and to support the high technology activities as computer engineering technicians.
-CISCO Certified Network Associate industry certified training has been successfully implemented from PCATT and OCET into the ECET program.
-Course in COMPTIA A+ certification were developed for ECET.
-These courses have not bee taught as we do not have qualified faculty nor lecturers.
-As a result there is a lack of training in the professional installation and support of windows networking servers and workstations.
-Students can take the ABIT office PC repair course, but this course is not designed with the rigor and relevance required for an IT professional.ECET can provide professional level training in unix/Linux.
+The Computer Engineering Technology AS also requires some modifications to meet the needs for entry-level employment as IT professionals in Maui's high technology industries such as Akimeka, Pacific Disaster Center and the Maui High Performance Computing Center.
+This is the only degree on campus that strives to provide students with the program learner outcomes required for a role as an IT professional on Maui.
+CISCO Certified Network Associate (CCNA) industry certified training has been successfully implemented from PCATT and OCET into the ECET program.
+Courses in COMPTIA A+ certification were developed for ECET.
+These courses have not been taught as we do not have trained faculty nor lecturers.
+As a result there is a lack of training in the professional installation and support of windows networking servers, database servers, and workstations.
+Students can take the ABIT office PC repair course, but this course is not designed with the rigor and relevance required for an IT professional.
+The ECET program can provide professional level training in Unix/Linux.
 This is a requirement from our local high technology companies located at Haleakala and Kihei Tech Park.
-But there still is a need for the program to provide professional level window training that is not met by the ECET program or any other program on campus.
-The ECET PSLs are being aligned with other similar programs throughout the university vis the program coordination council (PCC).
-The IT/ECET/CENT PCC has determined that training fro IT professionals is required throughout the system.
-We are working towards a 2+2 BAS degree with Honolulu CC and West Oahu that is articulated with ECET and provide the rigor and relevance for employment on Maui as an IT professional.
+But there still is a need for the ECET program to provide professional level window training that is not met by the ECET program or any other program on campus.
+The ECET PLOs are being aligned with other similar programs throughout the university via the program coordination council (PCC).
+The IT/ECET/CENT PCC has determined that training for IT professionals is required throughout the system.
+We are working with the PCC towards a 2+2 BAS degree with Honolulu CC and West Oahu that is articulated with ECET and provide the rigor and relevance for employment on Maui as an IT professional.
 There is some need for database skills.
 These will be addressed through a modification of the Unix/Linux courses.
+The ECET program and ICS faculty are working to try and align ECET lower division IT professional training with the IT training for business professional that is in the upper division of ABIT.
+We hope to provide students with a 2+2 pathway that will lead to a BS degree with the program learner outcomes required for the role of an IT professional employed in Maui's high technology industry.